eWaterCycle/era5cli/README.md

 ### Run the python script from the command line

 ```
-python3 pyera5_download.py Variable
+python3 pyera5_download.py --years 2017,2018 --variable runoff
 ```

-Where:
+Where you can choose the variable you would like to download and the years (can be a single year or a comma separated list):

-Variable is one or more of the Hydrological variable(s) listed in [ERA5 hourly data on single levels from 1979 to present](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=form) (e.g., 'total_precipitation','precipitation_type','snowfall','runoff')
+Avilable variables are listed in [ERA5 hourly data on single levels from 1979 to present](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=form) (e.g., 'total_precipitation','precipitation_type','snowfall','runoff')